 What makes West Hollywood so appealing -- its bars and nightclubs, high-design hotels, and sedate vibe -- are precisely what make it less family-friendly than other neighborhoods in L.A., particularly Hollywood and the beaches.
 Still, there's no reason in particular not to take the kids to West Hollywood -- the Sunset Strip's seediest days are long gone -- and if you do, the Andaz is one of the more family-friendly options in the area.

-A nice restaurant on-site and plenty of other good options nearby
+A nice restaurant and bar on-site and plenty of other good options nearby

-The Andaz's restaurant, RH, isn't particularly well known, but that's a reflection of the stiff competition in the area (including some high-profile eateries at other hotels), not the quality of the food.
-Serving California cuisine from Gemma Gray, meals are delicious and not outrageously expensive.
+The Andaz's restaurant, Riot House, isn't particularly well known, but that's a reflection of the stiff competition in the area (including some high-profile eateries at other hotels), not the quality of the food.
+Serving California cuisine, meals are delicious and not outrageously expensive.